ricardoponcio/AutomatePluginTask-PluginSdk/README.md

 2. *INTEGER*
 Numeric values

+#### PluginExecutionPlanEnum

+The possible type of the executions plans available.
+At the moment the options are:
+1. *SYNC*
+Sync call
+2. *ASYNC*
+Async call
+3. *ASYNC_WITH_PROGRESS*
+Async with progress callback

 ## The plugin creation

 Create a base maven project, and add the dependency in the pom file: